michaelneale/goose-app-maker-mcp/resources/README.md

 A richer interactive app for performance reporting (but visually basic)

+## example3

+Simple todo app that persists to localStorage

 ## kitchen-sink

 A basic but more complete example including how to dynamically fetch data from goose in the app